stella-ocker/scattering-horizons/README.md

 - DM and scattering times are generated from Line 306 onwards for a few different source redshifts, by evaluating the function 'host_galaxies_eval(frb_zs)'.
 Modify the value of 'frb_zs' and or comment out unnecessary lines of code.
 - Modify the output file path.
 - Modify the number of FRBs to simulate by changing the shapes of 'tautot_arr', 'dmtot_arr', and 'galtype_arr' on Lines 214-216.
 The default is to simulate 361x181 FRBs.
 - Optionally, you can change the maximum radius within which FRBs are produced.
-The default is to assume FRBs can occur anywhere within the galaxy disk (scaled to 19 kpc for a Milky Way-mass spiral galaxy); the relevant variable to change is 'rdisk' defined on Lines 270, 282, and 294 (in three separate code blocks for the three different galaxy types).
+The default is to assume FRBs can occur within 200 pc of the galaxy center (scaled to 19 kpc for a Milky Way-mass spiral galaxy); alternatively, you can change the maximum radius to the size of the disk by uncommenting Lines 270, 282, and 294.

 **DMhalo.py**